Christine Butler

-Christine Margaret Butler (née Smith; 14 December 1943 – 19 September 2017) was a British politician who served as Member of Parliament for Castle Point, representing the Labour Party, between 1997 and 2001.
+Christine Margaret Butler (née Smith; 14 December 1943 – 19 September 2017) was a British politician who served as member of parliament for Castle Point, representing the Labour Party, between 1997 and 2001.

 Early life

 She attended Nelson Grammar School (became Walton High School in 1972) on Oxford Road in Nelson, then Middlesex Polytechnic, where she gained a BA.
 She worked in the pharmaceutical industry then the NHS.

 Political career

 In 1993 she was elected to Essex County Council.

 Parliamentary career

-She was elected Labour Party Member of Parliament for Castle Point in Essex in 1997, but lost her seat in the 2001 election, to Robert Spink, the man she had defeated, by under 1,000 votes.
+She was elected Labour Party member of parliament for Castle Point in Essex in 1997.
+She lost her seat in the 2001 election, to Conservative Party challenger Bob Spink, whom she had defeated, by under 1,000 votes.

 Personal life

 Butler married Robert Butler in 1964 in Uxbridge, with whom she had three sons.
 She died in September 2017 at the age of 73 after suffering from dementia.